jormalaaksonen/aalto-cs-msc-theses/README.md

 ./msc-theses.py --fast
 ```

-To see additionally the schools, authors, titles and issue dates of the theses, add `--details`:
+To see additionally the schools, authors, titles and issue dates of the theses, add `--detail`:
 ```
 ./msc-theses.py --fast --detail
 ```